 Montessori Easter Basket and Filler Ideas

-As a quick little bonus, I wanted to include some ideas for the Easter basket and the filler.
-Yes, you can purchase an Easter basket and the plastic grass, but why not put your money towards something useful?
+Yes, you can purchase an Easter basket and plastic grass, but why not put your money towards something useful?

 For the basket, here are a few ideas: